arunc4u91/Java-Parser/README.md

 Latest version of Java parser - 0.6.-10

 I am trying to create a Intermittent file between Java parser and PlantUML.
+This file will be the output of java parser and input to Plant uml.